QuantEcon/lecture-python-intro/in-work/networks.md

 Thinking about this point suggests that importance might be *recursive*.

-What this means is that the importance of a given node depends on the importance of other nodes that link to it.
+This means that the importance of a given node depends on the importance of other nodes that link to it.

+As another example, we can imagine a production network where the importance of a given sector depends on the importance of the sectors that it supplies.

+This reverses the order of the previous example: now the importance of a given node depends on the importance of other nodes that *it links to*.

-The next centrality measure we turn to has this recursive property.
+The next centrality measures we study have these recursive features.

 ### Eigenvector Centrality

 Suppose we have a weighted directed graph with adjacency matrix $A$.

-For simplicity we will suppose that the vertices $V$ of the graph are just the integers $1, \ldots, n$.
+For simplicity we will suppose that the nodes $V$ of the graph are just the integers $1, \ldots, n$.

 Let $r(A)$ denote the spectral radius of $A$.
 [TODO link to Maanasee's lecture on eigenvalues]

 The **eigenvector centrality** of the graph is defined as the $n$-vector $e$ that solves